Music Idioms in English. Some people say that music makes the world go round, they say that music is to the soul what words are to the mind…..

 If you hit the right note, you speak or act in a way that has a positive effect on people.

-I don’t know how he managed to do it, but he just struck the right note and the meeting ended so positively, even the boss looked pleased!
+- I don’t know how he managed to do it, but he just struck the right note and the meeting ended really positively, even the boss looked pleased!

 When someone boasts about their own talents, abilities and achievements.